imalikov/pine_script_docs/source/concepts/Sessions.rst

    Equivalent to the previous example.

 ``"0000-0000"``
-   Equivalent to the previous two examples, because the default days are ``1234567``.
+   Equivalent to the previous two examples because the default days are ``1234567``.

 ``"0000-0000:23456"``
-   Same as previous example, but only Monday to Friday.
+   The same as the previous example, but only Monday to Friday.

 ``"2000-1630:1234567"``
    An overnight session that begins at 20:00 and ends at 16:30 the next day.
    It is valid on all days of the week.

 ``"0930-1700:146"``
-   A session that begins at 9:30 and ends at 17:00 on Sundays (1), Wednesdays (4) and Fridays (6).
+   A session that begins at 9:30 and ends at 17:00 on Sundays (1), Wednesdays (4), and Fridays (6).

 ``"1700-1700:23456"``
    An *overnight session*.
 The Monday session starts Sunday at 17:00 and ends Monday at 17:00.